kube-zen/zen-lock/docs/ARCHITECTURE.md

 ## Overview

-zen-lock implements Zero-Knowledge secret storage for Kubernetes using a mutating admission webhook and ephemeral secrets.
+zen-lock implements Zero-Knowledge secret storage for Kubernetes using an injection webhook (admission-time mutation) and ephemeral Kubernetes Secrets.

+**Zero-Knowledge Definition**: Zero-knowledge applies to the ZenLock CRD (ciphertext).
+API server/etcd cannot read the ZenLock CRD payload (ciphertext).
+Runtime delivery is plaintext by design (Kubernetes Secret + volume mount).
+Runtime delivery exposes plaintext to the workload and to any principal that can read the generated Kubernetes Secret.

 ## Architecture Components